 Our physical security equipment for Air Force base entry points help make military bases safer from violent crimes, active shooter and terrorist attacks.
 Armed with high durability and a variety of accessories, Defenshield barriers can deter almost any type of threat.
 For more information about our U.S. Air Force physical security equipment and blast mitigation, request a quote online or fill out our form to register current equipment.

-Defenshield is a veteran-owned, SBA-certified small business specializing in the engineering and development of bullet, blast, and fragment resistant equipment for the government, military, law enforcement and private sector for anti-terror, force protection, and physical security requirements.
+Defenshield is a service disabled veteran-owned small business (SDVOSB) specializing in the engineering and development of bullet, blast, and fragment resistant equipment for the government, military, law enforcement and private sector for anti-terror, force protection, and physical security requirements.

 Chris joined Defenshield in June of 2021 and supports our Department of Defense customers.

 Chris’s diverse career includes serving in the US Navy as a cryptologist for 11 years with duty assignments around the world from the Pentagon to Guam and the Gulf.
 Additionally he served in roles beyond cryptology including VBSS team member in the Gulf, Combat Systems Training Team Leader, Security Force and Patrolman.